coq/platform-docs/draft_structure_doc.md

 # Structure of Coq's tutorial documentation

 **This an informal draft**, established through informal discussions with the community, of what the documentation could look in terms of content.
-**It is not fixed and will evolve with the project** according to the need of the users.
+**It is not fixed and will evolve with the project** through discussions and according to the need of the users.

----
 # Overall plan

 - Preliminary